 Utah County residents are not strangers to the weekend parking and traffic battles of BYU home football games.
-Competing beings long before the game or pre-game does, as people try to find parking spots around the stadium.
+Playing parking chicken begins long before the game or pre-game does, as people try to find parking spots around the stadium.
 Parking can be a nightmare as thousands of families, students, and visitors fill the stands of Lavell Edwards Stadium.
 Below is a map of all the BYU parking lots with a color coordinated legend.

 Student, Graduate and faculty parking lots on BYU campus are open on weekends and of course visitor parking.
 The above map is up to date and current, including construction for the orange areas.
 We recommend avoiding student housing parking lots, as parking there is already limited for the student residents.